jjordon237/Hocking-College-Cybersecurity-Playbook/Security Awareness (2025AU-CYBR-1100-B011)/Week 5/Case Project 6-2.md

 ---

 ## 🧭 Executive Summary
 The United States **does not yet have a single comprehensive federal privacy law** protecting all consumers’ personal data.
 Instead, protections are **fragmented** across sector-specific federal rules (e.g., COPPA, HIPAA, GLBA) and a growing patchwork of **state privacy acts** (e.g., California’s CCPA/CPRA, Virginia’s VCDPA, Colorado’s CPA, Utah’s UCPA, Oregon and Texas laws).
 This uneven landscape leaves many users without consistent rights or remedies and creates compliance complexity for organizations.
 A **uniform, bipartisan federal standard** could set clear, enforceable expectations for data collection, use, sharing, and security.

 ---

 ## 🏛️ U.S. Privacy Landscape (High Level)

 ### Federal (Sector-Specific)
-- **COPPA** — Protects children under 13 by limiting data collection and targeted ads.
+- **COPPA** — Protects children under 13 by limiting data collection and targeted ads but does nothing for any adult consumer.
 - **HIPAA** — Governs protected health information across covered entities and associates.
 - **GLBA** — Requires financial institutions to safeguard consumer financial data and provide clear notices.
 > These laws **do not** create a universal privacy right for all consumers across all industries.

 ### State Laws (Consumer Data Rights)
 Multiple states have enacted broad consumer privacy statutes, including:
 - **California** — CCPA/CPRA: **Access, delete, opt-out** of the sale/sharing of personal data.
 - **Virginia** — VCDPA: Similar rights framework, emphasizing consent/opt-out.
 - **Colorado, Utah, Oregon, Texas** — Recently passed laws modeled on earlier state acts.
 > This momentum shows **bipartisan** interest at the state level, but **no uniform federal baseline** yet.
+The American Data Privacy and Protection Act (ADPPA) is currently sitting in the now-closed offices of the Senate and is now considered a dead bill according to govtrack.us (n.d.).
+This creates a conundrum where there is no federal protection for a person’s data and how retail companies utilize or even sell it.

 ---